State re-openings divide Northampton protest groups

 The Trump supporters held banners, flags, and signs as drivers blared their horns going by.
 Another group gathered behind them on Damon Road in opposition of Trump’s actions during the pandemic.

-Northampton and State Police maintained order, while ensuring public safety.
-The state’s economic reopening advisory group will have a plan ready by Monday, May 18th, but what happens after that, remains unclear.
+Northampton and State Police maintained order Saturday, while ensuring public safety.
+The state’s economic reopening advisory group will have a plan ready by Monday, May 18, but what happens after that, remains unclear.